TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Files/Index.rst

          Available sub-property:

-         **direction:** (Since TYPO3 6.2) The direction, in which the files should be sorted.
+         **direction:** (Since TYPO3 6.2) string /stdWrap.
+The direction, in which the files should be sorted.
 Possible values are "asc" for ascending and "desc" for descending.
 Ascending is the default.

 .. container:: table-row